 I grew up knowing that older people deserve respect and attention.
 I understood (in a way that many people apparently do not) that older people were not, in fact, always old.
 Indeed, they were once young.
 And middle-aged.
 And they had many stories to tell.

 One of the challenges of my childhood - which in retrospect turned out to be a blessing - was that we moved several times.
-My mother was a homemaker and my father, an electrical engineer and marketing executive, a profession which involved relocating every five or six years.
-The experience of living in Columbia, South Carolina from age 6 to 12 was pivotal for me.
-By living in the Deep South during my formative years, I acquired an ability with language and storytelling that is uniquely Southern.
+My mother was a homemaker and a very active volunteer for organizations such as the League of Women Voters; my father, an electrical engineer and marketing executive, a profession which involved relocating every five or six years.
+The experience of living in Columbia, South Carolina from age 6 to 12 during the 1960s was pivotal for me.

 I loved living in South Carolina, but as a sensitive and observant child with a strong sense of justice, I was appalled by segregation.
 The incidents I witnessed have stayed with me throughout my life.